aweymo/cs_land_4/index.md

   media_alignment: Left
   headline: "<strong>Background</strong>"
   slug: Background
-  content: The staying power of this language also has to do with the significance
+  content: <br>The staying power of this language also has to do with the significance
     of this period in the Pacific Northwest.
 Our time frame begins ten years before the United States Census Bureau declared the closure of the western frontier.
     What follows feels like an ideological rather than physical land grab.<br><br>A<span